MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 :::row:::
 :::column span="":::
-Set the padding around the text within the window.
+This sets the padding around the text within the window.
 This will accept three different formats: `"#"` sets the same padding for all sides, `"#, #"` sets the same padding for left-right and top-bottom, and `"#, #, #, #"` sets the padding individually for left, top, right, and bottom.

 **Property name:** `padding`